 6. Experience of working in or with developing countries

 How to apply

-Why you want to work at Publish What You Fund and why you are suitable for the role, addressing the responsibilities and requirements listed in the job description, to firstname.lastname@example.org.
+Please send your CV and a covering letter of no more than two pages by midnight GMT, Sunday 1st March outlining why you want to work at Publish What You Fund and why you are suitable for the role, addressing the responsibilities and requirements listed in the job description, to firstname.lastname@example.org.

 Download the full job description here.
 Applicants must have the right to live and work in the UK.